department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DemoMode/index.md

 5. In `src/store/api/demo/mocks/user.ts` add a user id to `DemoUserIds` and add a new entry to `DemoUsers` with the user's name and a short description of the user's data
     * The user id should be the same as the user directory name
 6. In `src/store/api/demo/store.ts` add a new case to the switch statement to import the new user's data
+7. Update the documentation here with the new user

 ## Troubleshooting